yahia-aitalla/CERFACS-INTERNSHIP/README.md

 - **Spectral data generation** (JAX‑CFD) → HDF5 with comprehensive physical metadata.
 - **Dataset API** with **on‑the‑fly normalization** (HDF5 stats) and **multi‑step targets** for rollout supervision.
 - **UNet** surrogate; **rollout is implemented inside the training loop** (no external autoregressive wrapper).
-- **Offline curriculum** on rollout horizon (e.g., 1 → 2 → 4 → 8) to stabilize optimization on longer horizons.
+- **Offline training with curriculum learning** on rollout horizon (e.g., 1 → 2 → 4 → 8) to stabilize optimization on longer horizons.
 - **Online emulation** (bounded producer/consumer ring buffer) with **no epochs**, stopping by **target loss** or **max rounds**.
 - **Inference** (free or chunked rollout) plus **TKE** and **isotropic energy spectrum** plots and **GIFs**.
 - **YAML‑driven configuration**, per‑run config snapshot, **CSV logs**, **TensorBoard events**, **checkpoints**, and **figures**.